Synthetixio/synthetix/docs/contracts/Proxy.md

 At the code level, a `CALL` proxy is not entirely transparent.
 Target contracts must inherit [`Proxyable`](Proxyable.md) so that they can read the message sender which would otherwise be the proxy itself rather than the proxy's caller.
 Additionally, event emission a little different; events must be encoded within the underlying contract and then passed back to the proxy to be emitted.
 The nuts and bolts of of event emission are discussed in the [`_emit`](#_emit) section's details.

+Finally, if the target contract needs to transfer ether around, then it will be remitted from the target address rather than the proxy address, though this is a quirk which it would be straightforward to remedy.

 <section-sep />

 ## Inheritance Graph